Skip to main content

 Configuration reference

-All telemetry settings live under [otel] in config.toml.
+External OpenTelemetry export settings live under [otel] in config.toml.
+Coral-owned trace history settings live under [trace_history].
 There are no environment variable overrides except for CORAL_TRACE_PARENT.

 KeyTypeDefaultDescription

 endpointstringunsetOTLP/HTTP base URL.
-When unset, no traces, logs, or metrics are exported.
+When unset, no signals are exported to an external collector.

 headersstringunsetComma-separated key=value pairs sent on every OTLP request (e.g. auth headers).